auxoncorp/modality-probe/README.md

 While `modality-probe` is written in Rust, it targets C environments, particularly those of the embedded variety.
-The library used for recording events and exchanging causality data does not depend on any sort of standard library and could be used in bare-metal or RTOS environments.
+The library used for recording events and exchanging causality data does not depend on any sort of standard library and is fully functional in bare-metal or RTOS environments.

 ## How do I use it?